 Sightsavers’ work in Guinea focuses on preventing the spread of neglected tropical diseases.
-In 2016 we helped to distribute almost 2.8 million NTD treatments and supported 1,700 sight-saving surgeries.
+In 2017 we helped to distribute almost 2.5 million NTD treatments and supported 1,900 sight-saving operations.

 It is estimated more than 6.7 million people require preventative treatment for river blindness, a neglected tropical disease (NTD) that is endemic in Guinea.
 However, the country has a severe lack of eye care resources.